Wright-State-eSports/Constitution/README.md

 > ### Section 5
 >
 > Should a player disagree with a decision made by their Team Manager, they may notify the Vice President.
-The Vice President will review the decision and consult with the Cabinet <!-- to --> decide on whether the decision made by the Team Manager is reasonable.
+The Vice President will review the decision and consult with the cabinet to decide on whether the decision made by the Team Manager is reasonable.

 > ### Section 6
 >
-> The responsibilities of the Team Manager include <!--s--> but are not limited to:
+> The responsibilities of the Team Manager includes but are not limited to:
 >
-> - scheduling and tournament registrations of ALL competitive teams of their respective games,
+> - Scheduling and tournament registrations of ALL competitive teams of their respective games.
-> - mediate and resolve any internal issues within their respective teams of their games before escalating the issue to the cabinet.
+> - Mediate and resolve any internal issues within their respective teams of their games before escalating the issue to the cabinet.
-> - ensure accountabilities for ALL members of their respective games,
+> - Ensure accountabilities for ALL members of their respective games,
-> - installing and regularly updating their respective games before their matches/practices on the computers being used.
+> - Installing and regularly updating their respective games before their matches/practices on the computers being used.

 > ### Section 7
 >
 > All Team Manager responsibilities may be delegated to each teams' coaches and captains.
 All responsibility delegated must be properly documented to ensure accountability for responsibilities.
+>
-The Team Manager shall ultimately have the final responsibility and decision on any matter concerning their teams.
+> The Team Manager shall ultimately have the final responsibility and decision on any matter concerning their teams.

 > ### Section 8
 >